Students must be pre-registered for classes or be pre-approved by the instructor to drop into a class.

 The training program at HMBDS is focused on preparing dog and handler teams for competition.
 While you may not be sure if you will want to compete in agility with your pup, please know that by joining a class you will be committing to training outside of your weekly class in order to keep up with the class progression.
 Our agility program is focused for students that have goals to compete at the local, national and international levels.

 We offer a variety of levels of classes to suit every dog and handler.
-Whether you are new to agility, have a new puppy starting out, or a seasoned dog and handler team wanting to master their skills.
+Whether you are new to agility, are an experienced agility competitor and have a new puppy starting out in agility, or a seasoned dog and handler team wanting to master their skills.
 We can help you reach your goals.
 Our classes typically run for a 6 week session and start dates and times vary according to instructor.
-Due to COVID-19 protocols currently in place, our group class sizes are limited to 3-4 students per class.
 Some instructors are also available for private lessons.
 Private lesson rates may vary per instructor.

-How do I sign up?
+How do I start?
 Just follow these steps below!